oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * Finetuned rules for obtaining public verification key
 * Editorial changes
 * Renamed JWT Issuer Metadata to JWT VC Issuer Metadata
+* 'iat' is now optional and allowed to be selectively disclosable

 -01